pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

 <center> TiDB-vision </center>

-# Test TiDB Compatibility with MySQL
+# Test TiDB compatibility with MySQL

 As we mentioned, TiDB is MySQL compatible, which you can essentially use TiDB as MySQL slaves with instant horizontal scalability.
 That’s how many innovative tech companies, like [Mobike](https://www.pingcap.com/blog/Use-Case-TiDB-in-Mobike/), use TiDB.